-- With the stair landing still selected, click on the Open Object edit tool.
+- Once the landing is to your liking, use the Select Objects tool to select it, then click on the Open Object edit tool.

-- Uncheck Auto Adjust Height When Connected to Stairs and set the Top Height value.
+- Uncheck Auto Adjust Height When Connected to Stairs and set the desired Top Height value.

 - Uncheck Auto Adjust Thickness When Connected to Stairs and set the desired Thickness value.

 - Select the appropriate railing options under the Selected Edge section.